IonTeLOS/bauh/CONTRIBUTING.md

 # How can I contribute?
 Well, you can...
+* Suggest new apps to be included in suggestions
+* Speak to other users or publicly about this project, post relevant content in social media
 * Report bugs
 * Add improvements
 * Fix bugs
 * Add new translations or fix the current ones
+* Build a Flatpak or Snap for Waffles

 # Reporting bugs
 The best means of reporting bugs is by following these basic guidelines: